Rolands-Laucis/Socio/core/README.md

 NB!
 These might not work sometimes, bcs i use them to develop the lib and forget to reset them.
 Just look for the import errors and in the source uncomment the right import.

+Check [docs](./docs.md) to see direct examples and explinations of how to use various parts of the lib.
+Might be out of date, but the lib core files arent that big, and they are full of comments, so u can read up on those.

 Comes with a class for auto securing the SQL, so no worries about injections.
 And even a simple Vite plugin that wraps it 🥳

 ## TODOs 📝